What is Threat Intelligence?

 Enhancing Security Posture

-Threat intelligence doesn’t just address challenges; it also enhances an organization’s security posture.
-Incorporating threat intelligence into organizational strategies empowers businesses to actively defend against cyber attacks and make informed risk mitigation decisions.
-Threat Intelligence Platforms (TIPs) feed consolidated threat intelligence to security tools like next-generation firewalls and IDS/IPS, enhancing their ability to detect and block malicious activity.
+A threat intelligence program doesn't just address challenges doesn't just address challenges; it also enhances an organization's security posture.
+Incorporating threat intelligence into organizational strategies empowers businesses to actively defend against cyber attacks and make informed decisions that helps security professionals manage risk more effectively.

 Moreover, by continuously monitoring threat data, organizations can compare their security measures against industry benchmarks, recognizing areas of strength and opportunities for security enhancement.

-Threat intelligence comes in various forms, each serving distinct purposes and catering to different decision-making levels within an organization.
-These forms include:
+Cyber threat intelligence comes in various forms, each serving distinct purposes and catering to different decision-making levels within an organization.

 • Strategic threat intelligence